 The pros and cons of using lead tape vs. tip weights vs. hot melt for swing weight

 Quick and easy or precision?
-Determining the best method for achieving correct swing weight
+Determining the best method for achieving the correct swing weight

-While all three certainly have their merits, each has some downsides that may also help you choose one method over the others.
+While all three certainly have their merits, each has some downsides that may help you choose one method.
 Let’s take a look at these three options so you can decide for yourself:

 TYPE PROS CONS